Use these ideas to put some fun in our extra long spring break.

 Free and Cheap Outdoor Spring Break Ideas

-If the weather is nice for your spring break you should totally take advantage of all the free fun that waiting outside!
+If the weather is nice for your spring break you should totally take advantage of the fresh air.
+Since we’re all about keeping our distance from other people, you might want to stick to your backyard and walks around the block.

 Visit a new park KaBoom is a wonderful organization that builds–and tracks–parks.
 Visit the KaBoom website to find a park you haven’t visited yet.
 If you’re my neighbor, then check out Mitch’s favorite playgrounds in St. Louis here.